 (Recover content if you lose your internet connection)

-Another improvement made after WordPress v.
+Another improvement made after WP v.
 4.6 is content recovery from loss of connection.
 If you lose your internet connection while writing, your drafts are saved locally to your browser.
 When you return to edit, WordPress notifies you if there is a more recent draft, allowing you to restore the most recent version of your content …

 (Publish – Revisions)

-(Compare Revisions feature)
+(Compare Revisions screen)

 How To Compare Revisions